DefinitionThis section has been translated automatically.

 With simultaneous application of idoxuridine delay of wound healing.

 Note(s)This section has been translated automatically.

-- In case of large-area application a not inconsiderable systemic resorption has to be expected especially in case of inflammatory dermatoses.
+In the case of large-area application, a not inconsiderable systemic resorption must be expected, especially in inflammatory dermatoses.

-- Important for histological clarification of inflammatory dermatoses: in order to obtain relevant statements, external glucocorticoids have to be discontinued for several days (7-10 days) beforehand as otherwise an assessment is not very meaningful.
+Important for histological clarification of inflammatory dermatoses: in order to obtain relevant information, external glucocorticoids must be discontinued for several days (7-10 days) beforehand, as an assessment is otherwise not very meaningful.

-- Different topical glucocorticoids can be combined with topical antibiotics or topical antiseptics (see below glucocorticoids topical, combinations).
+Various topical glucocorticoids can be combined with topical antibiotics or topical antiseptics (see below Glucocorticoids topical, combinations).

 LiteratureThis section has been translated automatically.

 - Castela E et al (2012) Topical corticosteroids in plaque psoriasis: a systematic review of risk of adrenal axis suppression and skin atrophy.
 J Eur Acad Dermatol Venereol 26: Suppl 3, 47-51